 Warning: Before cleaning any part of the projector, turn it off and unplug the power cord.
-Never open any cover on the projector, except as specifically explained in this manual.
+Never open any cover on the projector, except the lamp cover.
 Dangerous electrical voltages in the projector can injure you severely.

 Warning: Do not try to service this product yourself, except as specifically explained in this manual.
 Refer all other servicing to qualified servicers.